FishieDotCom/Toxiq-Legal/Terms of service.md

 - Explicit or suggestive sexual acts or behavior.
 - Any content that could be interpreted as sexually provocative.

-# Enforcement and Reporting
-Users can report any content they believe violates these guidelines.

-- Toxiq will review reported content and take appropriate action, which may include content removal or account suspension.
-- Repeated violations may result in permanent account deletion.

 # Impersonation and Fake Information
 To maintain authenticity and trust within the community: